cjohanson64-netizen/SightLine/README.md

 # SightLine

-**SightLine** is an intelligent sight-singing exercise generator designed for music teachers and students.
+**SightLine** is an intelligent sight-singing exercise generator for music teachers and students.

-It produces structurally sound, musically singable melodic lines on demand — grounded in harmonic grammar, phrase contour planning, and controlled melodic motion.
+It produces structurally sound, musically singable melodic lines on demand, grounded in harmonic grammar, phrase contour planning, and controlled melodic motion.

-SightLine is built to generate usable material quickly, while still allowing teachers to export and refine exercises when desired.
+SightLine is designed to generate usable material quickly while still allowing teachers to export and refine exercises as needed.

 ---

-## 🎯 Purpose
+## Purpose

 SightLine helps teachers:

-* Generate sight-singing exercises on the fly
+* Generate sight-singing exercises on demand
-* Customize constraints (range, cadence type, rhythm, illegal intervals, etc.)
+* Customize constraints such as range, cadence type, rhythm, and interval rules
-* Export MusicXML for editing in notation software
+* Export MusicXML for use in notation software
 * Maintain classical harmonic integrity

-It also supports students who want structured melodic practice with musically sensible lines.
+It also supports students by providing structured melodic practice built on musically coherent material.

 ---

-## ✨ Core Features
+## Core Features

 ### Structured Phrase Planning